-With a power rack, you can do bench presses, squats, overhead presses, dead lifts, barbell rows and more.
+With a power rack, you can do bench presses, squats, overhead presses, deadlifts, barbell rows and more.
 Often, power racks come with pull-up bars, dip bars or lat pulls too.
-If there is not room for both, a power rack is the best choice.
+If there is no room for both, a power rack is the best choice.
 Do not forget to get a bench too.

 Free Weights and other Weight Room Equipment